PlaidCloud/website/content/en/docs/tasks/configure-pod-container/assign-pods-nodes.md

 ---

 <!-- overview -->
-This page shows how to assign a Kubernetes Pod to a particular node in a Kubernetes cluster.
+This page shows how to assign a PlaidCloud Pod to a particular node in a PlaidCloud cluster.

 ## {{% heading "prerequisites" %}}